-2.10 However, reasonable suspicion can be supported by information or intelligence that refers to personal factors - e.g. intelligence might include a description of a person suspected of carrying seizable cash or a seizable listed asset.
+- 2.11 Reasonable suspicion can be supported by information or intelligence that refers to personal factors e.g., intelligence might include a description of a person suspected of carrying seizable cash, a seizable listed asset or a cryptoasset-related item.
 Such a description may refer to a person's physical appearance.
-Intelligence relating to a person's previous convictions or pending cases may be relevant in certain circumstances - e.g. where prior behaviour, in combination with other information or intelligence, provides reasonable grounds for suspicion for a search.

-- 2.11 Reasonable grounds for suspicion should normally be linked to accurate and current intelligence or information that seizable cash or a seizable listed asset is being carried by a certain individual (or individuals), or is in a particular vehicle or premises.
-This would include reports from members of the public or other constables describing: - a person who has been seen carrying such cash or listed asset; or - a vehicle or premises in which such cash or listed asset has been seen. - 2.12 Searches are more likely to be effective, legitimate and secure public confidence when a constable's reasonable grounds for suspicion are based on a range of objective factors.
-The use of the section 289 or 303C search powers is more likely to be effective when up-to-date and accurate intelligence or information is communicated to constables and they are well-informed about local crime patterns.
-Constables must therefore be provided with (or otherwise have access to) such information, and acquaint themselves with it.
+Intelligence relating to a person's previous convictions or pending cases may be relevant in certain circumstances e.g., where prior behaviour, in combination with other information or intelligence, provides reasonable grounds for suspicion for a search. - 2.12 Reasonable grounds for suspicion should normally be linked to accurate and current intelligence or information that seizable cash, a seizable listed asset or a cryptoasset-related item is being carried by a certain individual (or individuals) or is in a particular vehicle or premises.
+This would include reports from members of the public or other constables describing: - a person who has been seen carrying such cash, a listed asset or cryptoassetrelated item; or - a vehicle or premises in which such cash, a listed asset or cryptoasset-related item has been seen. - 2.13 Searches are more likely to be effective, legitimate and secure public confidence when a constable's reasonable grounds for suspicion are based on a range of objective factors.
+The use of the section 289, 303C or 303Z21 search powers is more likely to be effective when up-to-date and accurate intelligence or information is communicated to constables, and they are well-informed about local crime patterns.
+Constables must therefore be provided with (or otherwise have access to) such information and acquaint themselves with it.